karolinaszafranbelzowska/Higher-Diploma-in-Science-Data-Analytics---GMIT-2021/README.md

 - employee.png

 #### AJAX
 A technique of creating web applications in which user interaction with the server takes place without reloading the entire document, in an asynchronous manner.
-This is to allow more dynamic interaction with the user than in the traditional model where every word applies to all HTML pages[2].
+This is to allow more dynamic interaction with the user than in the traditional model where every word applies to all HTML pages.

 #### DAO
 DAO stands for Data Access Object.
 The EmployeeDAO.py file consists of a number of functions which access the database and perform CRUD operations.
 It is a pattern that provides an abstract interface to some type of database or other persistence mechanism.
 The DAO provides some specific data operations without exposing details of the database.